1 Corinthians 1 – Jesus, the Wisdom of God

 iv.
 “I am of Christ”: There was the “Jesus Party,” who declared “You all are so carnal, following after mere men.
 We are following in the footsteps of no one less than Jesus Himself.
 We’re the ones really right with God!”

 v.
 It is possible there was not an actual “Paul Party” or “Apollos Party” or “Peter Party” or “Jesus Party” at Corinth.
 Later in this letter, Paul writes that he transferred to himself and Apollos what applied to others (1 Corinthians 4:6).
 The actual Corinthian factions may have centered around people in the congregation, not the different apostles who ministered to them.
 Even if this is the case, the picture fits.
 Paul may be “changing the names to protect the innocent,” or to show mercy to the guilty.

 vi.
 The Corinthians’ boasting about their “party leaders” was really boasting about themselves.
 It wasn’t so much that they thought Apollos was great, but that they were great for following him.

 c.
-Though division is ungodly, it is not wrong to make distinctions between churches and ministers.
+There are contentions among you: Though division is ungodly, it is not wrong to make distinctions between churches and ministers.
 God has made different churches and different ministries with different callings and characters, because the job of preaching the gospel is too big for any one group.

 ii.
 It is one thing to prefer one minister to another, but we cannot divide into cliques behind one minister or another.
 “One minister of Christ may be justly preferred to another.
 We ought to honour those most whom God most honoureth, either by a more plentiful giving out of his Spirit, or by a more plentiful success upon their labours; but we ought not so far to appropriate any ministers to ourselves, as for them to despise others.
 We are not bound to make every minister our pastor, but we are bound to have a just respect for every minister, who by his doctrine and holy life answereth his profession and holy calling.”
 (Poole)